-Here are a few simple steps to ensure that your water cooler is clean and your Diamond Springs water tastes great.
+Here are a few simple steps to ensure that your water cooler stays clean and your Diamond Springs water tastes its best.

 Supplies you will need: